 An organisation implementing service level management must understand that this is a company-wide initiative.
 It will have impacts on staffing, technology, and the company’s culture.
 This is NOT a project assigned only to the IT service desk.

-Internal SLAs can be used as a tool to help improve customer and employee satisfaction.
+Internal Service Level Agreements can be used as a tool to help improve customer and employee satisfaction.
 Providing a clearly defined expectation and measurable metric to evaluate compliance are key steps in establishing an effective agreement.
 By taking the time to properly set up SLAs, any misconceptions and hesitation experienced by the various stakeholders will be addressed.
 SLAs provide executives and staff, and IT and their internal clients with the structure, confidence, and reassurances necessary for healthy working relationships to succeed.
-Formal SLAs bring all parties involved together and make a positive impact on the initiative as a whole.
-When done correctly, they boost morale and create value.
+Formal Service Level Agreements bring all parties involved together and make a positive impact on the initiative as a whole.
+When done correctly, they boost morale and create value to the organisation.